Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/MultihopperDocs.md

 - **Usage of filled**: The `filled` field in `StallData` tracks the amount of input token settled in a hop step, starting at zero if no settlement occurs, and is refunded in the input token via `_handleFilledOrSent` during cancellation if `amountSent` is zero.
 - **Field Conflicts with SSListingTemplate**: The `SSListingTemplate` contract's order structs (e.g., `BuyOrder`, `SellOrder`) also define `filled` (input token processed) and `amountSent` (output token transferred), but `Multihopper` avoids conflicts by explicitly mapping `ISSListing.getBuyOrderAmounts` or `getSellOrderAmounts` results to `StallData` fields, ensuring distinct usage.
 - **Listing Validation**: The `onlyValidListing` modifier in the `hop` function only validates `listing1`, but `validateHopRequest`, called within `prepHop` before hop initiation, validates all non-zero listings (`listing1` to `listing4`) via `ISSAgent.getListing`, sufficiently preventing attacks from malicious or unverified listing contracts.
-- **Hop Cancellation Refunds**: Hop cancellation accurately refunds any amount pending or partially settled; for intermediate hops, both `pending` (e.g., 25 TokenA) in the input token and `amountSent` (e.g., 100 TokenB) in the output token are refunded to the hop maker via `_clearHopOrder` and `_handleFilledOrSent`, while for end hops, only `pending` is refunded via `_handlePending` if `amountSent` was already received by the hop maker (per `computeBaseOrderParams`), ensuring no duplicate refunds.
+- **Hop Cancellation Refunds**: Hop cancellation accurately refunds any amount pending or partially settled; for intermediate hops, both `pending` (e.g., 25 TokenA) in the input token and `amountSent` (e.g., 100 TokenB) in the output token are refunded to the hop maker via `_executeClearHopOrder` and `_handleFilledOrSent`, while for end hops, only `pending` is refunded via `_handlePending` if `amountSent` was already received by the hop maker (per `computeBaseOrderParams`), ensuring no duplicate refunds.
 - **Balance Checks**: The contract implements pre/post balance checks in `_checkTransfer` to verify token transfers by comparing balances before and after, returning the actual amount transferred (`balanceAfter - balanceBefore`) for use in `_createHopOrder` and `_handleBalance`, ensuring accurate tracking for both native currency and ERC20 tokens with proper normalization via `denormalizeForToken`.
+- **Single Listing Route**: If a route has only one listing specified, with others zeroed, `validateHopRequest` ensures `listing1` is valid, `computeRoute` verifies `startToken` and `endToken` match the listing’s token pair, and the hop executes as a single-step swap.
+- **maxIterations Usage**: The `maxIterations` parameter in `hop` is stored in `StalledHop` and used in `safeSettle` to limit settlement attempts for each order, persisting for `continueHop` to control new order settlements; in `continueHop`, a separate `maxIterations` limits the number of stalled hops processed per call, resetting with each `continueHop` invocation, while `StalledHop.maxIterations` remains fixed unless the hop completes or is cancelled.

 ## State Variables
 - **nextHopId** (uint256, private): Tracks the next hop ID for unique identification of hop requests.